Why Penetration Testing is Vital for Cybersecurity Protection

 4. Internal Threats

-Although external attackers are a serious worry, inside threats, whether from contractors or employees, can also provide serious risks.
+Although external attackers are a serious worry, inside threats, whether from contractors or employees, can also pose serious risks.
 Penetration testing is important because it finds flaws that someone within the company could exploit.

 CTA2.png